oaregithub/oare_mono/README.md

 ### Code

-To keep your code up-to-date, make sure to pull down the latest version of the `main` branch.
+To keep your code up-to-date, pull down the latest version of the `main` branch.
 We recommend doing this at the beginning of each day you work, after any major changes in the codebase, or anytime after you merge changes into the `main` branch.

-To pull down the latest version of `main`, first make sure that you are on the correct branch:
+To pull down the latest version of `main`, first ensure that you are on the correct branch:

 ```
 git checkout main